Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 }
 {% endhighlight %}

-The B-Spline curve provided by the library can operate on any type that implements Interpolate and Copy, copy is needed to save intermediate results and return the final interpolated value.
-The B-Spline struct turns out like this:
+The B-Spline curve provided by the library can operate on any type that implements Interpolate and Copy.
+Copy is required again because Interpolate does not imply the type has implemented Copy and we need it to save intermediate results and return the final interpolated value.
+As a bonus since the B-Spline struct is templated on the type being interpolated there's no virtual function overhead when calling `interpolate`.

 {% highlight rust %}
 pub struct BSpline<T: Interpolate + Copy> {